folio-org/okapi/doc/security.md

 ### Login

-NOTE: I have just come up with a simplified way to do the login.
-What is described below is not exactly what has been implemented, or described elsewhere.
-(Remove this note when things are up to date!)

 Here is a quick outline of what happens when a user wants to log in to the system.
 The tediously detailed handshakes come later.